 Types of Solar Eclipses

 - Total solar eclipses happen when the Moon completely covers the Sun, and it can only take place when the Moon is near perigee, the point of the Moon's orbit closest to Earth.
-You can only see a total solar eclipse if you're in the path where the Moon's casts its darkest shadow, the umbra.
+You can only see a total solar eclipse if you're in the path where the Moon casts its darkest shadow, the umbra.

 Solar Eclipses Mainly Look Partial

 Solar eclipses are only visible from within the area on Earth where the Moon's shadow falls, and the closer you are to the center of the shadow's path, the bigger the eclipse looks.

 Solar eclipses are usually named for their darkest, or maximum, point.
 The exception is the hybrid eclipse.

 The darkest point of solar eclipses is only visible from a small area.
 In most places and for most of the duration, total, annular, and hybrid eclipses look like a partial solar eclipse.

 Only around New Moon

 For a solar eclipse to take place, the Sun, the Moon, and Earth must be aligned in a perfect or near perfect straight line.
 A rough alignment of the three bodies happens every lunar month, at the New Moon.

 Protect Your Eyes!

 Never look directly at the Sun, eclipsed or otherwise, without any protective eyewear.
 The Sun’s radiation can burn the retinas in your eyes leading to permanent damage or even blindness.

 The best way to safely watch a total solar eclipse is to wear protective eclipse glasses or to project an image of the eclipsed Sun using a pinhole projector.